kashiff007/RNA-seq-downstream-analysis/readme.md

 CountTable <- as.data.frame(round(as.matrix(read.csv("replicate.read_counts", sep="\t", header=TRUE, row.names=4))))
 CountTable <- CountTable[:c(6:)]
 ```
+In the table two replicates of each CA20, CA50, CE20, CE50, TA20, TA50, TE20 and TA50 are present.

-### Asssining the columns for respective samples replicate
+### Assigning the columns for respective samples replicate
+Then we assign each column to each sample:

 ```
 ##Comparisons combination
 CA20_CA50 <- (CountTable[,c(1,2,3,4)])